Amitkupadhyay0/reinforcement-learning/README.md

 ### **So, why should you care?**

 Because RL is behind the technology that’s making your favorite apps smarter, and it’s shaping the future of how machines understand us.

+---

+## In this repository, let's explore RL using a simple game of Tic-Tac-Toe.

+---

+> **Exploration vs Exploitation**
+>
+> In Reinforcement Learning, **exploration** refers to trying new actions to discover better long-term strategies, while **exploitation** is about choosing the best-known actions based on past experiences.
+Striking the right balance between exploration and exploitation is crucial for an efficient RL model.